Expectation and Acoustic Neural Network Representations Enhance Music Identification from Brain Activity: Introduction

+For quantitative modeling, the concept of expectation requires formalization and subsequent operationalization.
+In statistical-learning-based approaches, a conditional probability distribution over possible future events is estimated from musical structure and context \cite{Pearce2010}.
+Within this information-theoretic framework, the unexpectedness of an event that actually occurs can be quantified as information content, or surprisal, whereas the uncertainty of the predictive distribution before the event can be quantified as entropy \cite{Pearce2010,DiLiberto2020}.
+These quantities are complementary and have been associated with dissociable neural responses in their temporal dynamics \cite{DiLiberto2020}.
+In this paper, musical expectation is formalized in information-theoretic terms, treating surprisal and entropy as idealized quantities that characterize unexpectedness and uncertainty.
+These quantities are operationalized through model-based estimates of conditional probability.

+Consistent with the theoretical prediction/expectation framework outlined above, music ERP studies have reported multiple neural indices related to both unexpectedness- or surprisal-related processing and uncertainty- or entropy-related processing.
+With respect to unexpectedness- or surprisal-related processing, several ERP components have been reported as neural markers of musical expectation violations, most prominently mismatch negativity (MMN) \cite{Friston2013,Koelsch2011,Koelsch2008,Yu2015,Brattico2006,Mencke2021,QuirogaMartinez2020}, early right anterior negativity (ERAN) \cite{Friston2013,Koelsch2011,Koelsch2008,KoelschPLosONE}, and the subsequent N5 component associated with later integration processes \cite{Friston2013,Koelsch2011,Koelsch2008,KoelschPLosONE}.
+For uncertainty- or entropy-related processing, decreases in MMN amplitude with increasing Shannon entropy have been reported \cite{Lumaca2019}, and stimulus-preceding negativity (SPN) has also been linked to uncertainty processing \cite{Ono2024,Tanovic2019}.

+At the same time, acoustic-related processing has also been characterized in ERP/EEG studies.
+P1/N1/P2-family effects related to the processing of pitch and time have been reported \cite{Neuhaus2008}, and naturalistic P1/N1/P2 responses to sound onsets and acoustic feature changes in real music have likewise been extracted \cite{Haumann2021}.

-Conventional ERP-based paradigms rely on repeated stimuli and artificial deviants, limiting direct assessment of neural activity during naturalistic music listening.
-To address these limitations, encoding-model approaches have been applied to continuous naturalistic music using time-resolved regression frameworks such as the Temporal Response Function (TRF) \cite{DiLiberto2020,Kern2023}.
-Within the lineage of encoding-model-based neural regression studies, expectation representations have been shown to be statistically dissociable from acoustic and adaptation effects \cite{Kern2023,DiLiberto2020,GaleanoOtalaro2024}, while acoustic features and ANN representations derived from audio or MIDI have likewise been demonstrated to be encoded in the human cortex \cite{Mischler2025,Bellier2023,Tuckute2023}.
+However, much of the conventional ERP evidence relies on repeated stimuli and artificial deviants, limiting the direct assessment of neural activity during continuous naturalistic music listening \cite{DiLiberto2020,Kern2023}.
+To address this limitation, encoding-model approaches using time-resolved regression frameworks such as the Temporal Response Function (TRF) have been applied to continuous naturalistic music \cite{DiLiberto2020,Kern2023}.
+Within this framework, Di Liberto et al.\ explicitly dissociated melodic expectation effects from acoustic envelope-change effects and showed that adding melodic expectation features improves the prediction of EEG and ECoG responses beyond acoustic features alone \cite{DiLiberto2020}.
+In this lineage of neural regression studies, expectation representations have been shown to be statistically dissociable from acoustic and adaptation effects \cite{Kern2023,DiLiberto2020,GaleanoOtalaro2024}.